 Crime novelist serves hard-boiled realism from a female perspective, selling tens of thousands of copies each year.

-Author whose stories are a seamless mix of magical realism, Finnish folk tradition, future fantasy, boldly exploring all kinds of possible worlds.
+Award-winning author of adult and YA fiction with stories combining a seamless mix of magical realism, Finnish folk tradition, future fantasy, and world-building and exploration.

 Best-selling author whose novels are defined by societal themes, dry humor, quick wit and a hint of a whodunit.